defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 learn how many transactions the user receives in each epoch, and can identify the address owner (by IP address) when they connect and ask for their transactions.

+#### Obfuscating the number of transactions received

+As long as the mix authorities are secure, wallets can send random amounts of transactions to themselves to obscure the total number of transactions that they receive.
+The detection server is unable to tell which transactions are self-transactions, so they would see the distribution \\(R + F\\), where \\(R\\) is the distribution of real transactions the wallet receives and \\(F\\) is the distribution of fake transactions the wallet generates to itself.

+#### Lack of post-quantum privacy

-Note that the suggested protocol changes are *not* post-quantum secure.
+The suggested protocol changes are *not* post-quantum private.
 Large-scale quantum computers would be able to reveal the connection between pre-mix and post-mix ciphertexts.
 Additionally, quantum computers would be able to decrypt the tags.
 So, even when addresses are kept secret, quantum computers would be able to link transactions to wallet-specific tags within epochs.
 This is a *weakening* of Zcash's post-quantum privacy properties.

-#### Weakness: Attackers can find out which server an address uses

-In this design, it is possible for an attacker to determine which detection server an address uses.
-The attacker can do this by guessing which detection server the address used, and then constructing an address for themselves using the process described above, except using the \\(S_r\\) from the victim's address.
-If the attacker's guess is correct, they will be able to receive a transaction sent to the constructed address at the hypothesized server.

-Another way to carry out this attack is to fetch a new \\(S_r\\) from the guessed server and send a transaction to the victim's address, except using the
-\\(S_r\\) that the attacker obtained.
-If the victim indicates the transaction was received (e.g. by shipping a product or delivering a service), the attacker learns that their guess was correct.
+#### The need for \\(\pi\\) in step 4 of transaction generation

+The Detection Server checks the proof \\(\pi\\) generated in step 4 in order to prevent the sender from being able to learn which detection server the address uses.
+Without doing so, an attacker could (a) use a *different* \\(G_{r*}\\) from the same server as the encryption base while still computing the tag with
+\\(G_r\\) and the victim would receive the transaction if and only if they used the same server, or (b) the attacker could register their own address with the victim's server and send a transaction to themselves using the victim's
+\\(G_r\\) for both the encryption and \\(T\\), which they would receive if and only if they used the same server.

+In case (a), \\(\pi\\) ensures that the tag \\(T\\) is always computed using the same base as was used for the encryption, so if an attacker tried this, the the victim would not receive the transaction because they would never request the attacker-generated tags that use a different base.
+In case (b), the attacker is not able to look up tags constructed using the victim's \\(G_r\\) because the detection server requires them to prove knowledge of \\(r\\) when requesting a tag.

-This latter kind of attack is possible in general for any protocol, by DDoSing the guessed server and observing if that prevents the victim from receiving their transaction.
-However, using a DDoS attack to carry out the attack would be much more obvious than exploiting the weaknesses in this protocol.
+This kind of attack is possible in general for any protocol, by DDoSing the guessed server and observing if that prevents the victim from receiving their transaction.
+However, using a DDoS attack to carry out the attack would be much more obvious than exploiting the weaknesses that would exist without these checks.

-TODO: fix the protocol so that this attack isn't possible

-## Considerations

-### Address Unlinkability Privacy

-### Detecting Spends

-TODO: I haven't thought about how wallets can detect their own spends.
-Maybe this doesn't matter too much because they can send transactions to themselves encoding all the information they need.

-### Anonymized Transaction Retrieval

-TODO: note that the wallet can connect over Tor when fetching its transactions to hide its identity; since requests across days cannot be linked unless the address is known this is really useful. (taddr support kind of ruins this but whatever)

-### Reliance on Mix Authorities

-PoS maybe helps with this, the mixer could be replaced by some distributed computation thing or it's eventually replaced by a real mixnet that can also speed up current-epoch transaction detection.
+#### Optimizations

+It is probably safe to derive \\(K_{TT}\\) from \\(G_r\\) to save on address size.

+\\(s\\) and \\(r\\) can be combined by using \\(G_s = GroupHash(s)\\) instead of
+\\(G_r = GroupHash(r)\\).
+However, to do this, the address registration process must be modified so that the wallet only sends \\(G_s\\) to the server (so that it doesn't disclose \\(s\\)), and the wallet must prove in zero knowledge that
+\\(G_s = GroupHash(s)\\) (otherwise the registration API becomes a
+decryption oracle!).

-### Sender-Side Privacy
+## Sender Privacy

-TODO: sender-side privacy is just as important and needs fixing.
-Imagine a controversial charity publishes its viewing key.
-Then any server broadcast transactions pass thru can try to decrypt them with that viewing key and see who is sending money to that charity.
-We have to add latency here to get the anonymity set to an appreciable size, e.g. let users select anonymity set sizes of size 2^k and wait until the 2^k-size buffer is full (promoting transactions intended for smaller anonymity sets into the larger ones when useful).
+While the above design provides pretty good privacy for transaction receivers, it leaves open a privacy weakness for transaction senders.

+Suppose, for example, that a controversial charity publishes their viewing key for accounting purposes, and that a user wishes to donate to the charity.
+Alternatively, suppose that the viewing key was not published but was compromised by an attacker.

+When the user's wallet broadcasts their donation transaction, the attacker can use the viewing key to try to decrypt the transaction and learn that the user is donating to the charity.

+To prevent this, we need to add sender anonymity.
+This could be done by re-using the same mix authorities to batch and shuffle transactions before they are broadcast publicly into the blockchain, e.g. using [Loopix](https://www.usenix.org/conference/usenixsecurity17/technical-sessions/presentation/piotrowska)'s Poisson mixing strategy.

+Wallets can also use Loopix's concepts of "loop cover" and "drop cover" traffic to respectively obscure the number of transactions received (as described above) and eliminate information leakage about how many transactions are sent.

+The "drop cover" traffic would never need to be added to the blockchain permanently, and if the same mix authorities are used for sending and receiving, the "loop cover" traffic for obscuring receive counts need not be entered into the blockchain either.

 ## Conclusion; What's Next?